Vrtgs/thirtyfour/README.md

 Thirtyfour is a full-featured Selenium library for Rust, inspired by the Python Selenium library.

-It supports the W3C Webdriver spec.
+It supports the W3C WebDriver spec.
 Tested with Chrome and Firefox although any W3C-compatible WebDriver should work.

 Both synchronous and async / await APIs are provided (see examples below).